Faculty compensation policies

 The summer compensation rate does not include service or research expectations which are assumed to be the same for overloads.

-Other FTE-producing instructional labor for faculty in all tracks
+Other FTE-producing instructional labor for full-time faculty in all tracks

 Inclusions

-Instruction in any academic unit that generates FTE for a school but is not otherwise visible as part of the faculty member’s teaching load.
-Examples include independent studies, directed research, and thesis or capstone supervision if not otherwise counted as part of the regular course load.
-Compensation for such instructional labor should be provided by the school.
+Instruction in any academic unit that generates FTE for that school but is not otherwise visible as part of the faculty member’s teaching load.
+Examples include independent studies, directed research, and thesis if not otherwise counted as part of the standard workload.
+The expectation is that, when possible, schools will include these impactful student opportunities as part of a faculty member’s standard workload with workload adjustment as described in EO 59.

 - All schools should ensure that faculty (full-time and part-time) are compensated for all UW Bothell courses (undergraduate and graduate) for which they are officially designated as the instructor.
-Note that a faculty member’s annual teaching load is set per campus policy and includes campus/school/GFO approved course releases.
-See UW Bothell faculty compensation policies for information about overloads and course releases.
+Note that a faculty member’s annual academic–year teaching load is set per the campus workload policy.

-- Many faculty members provide connected learning experiences in courses that are often not included in the faculty member’s annual teaching load because of low enrollment, individualized instruction, and other factors.
-Each school is expected to have in place a framework to compensate the faculty member for these efforts.
+- If necessary, and with dean pre-approval, faculty members may have situations where these types of instruction go beyond the faculty member’s academic year workload because of a variety of factors.
+Each school is expected to have in place a framework for these situations.
 The framework should be developed using standard school governance processes, with approval by the Dean and the VCAA.
-All frameworks should adhere to the following principles
+All frameworks should adhere to the following principles:

-- Account for the diverse types of connected learning opportunities that may be provided by faculty in your school (e.g., limiting compensated activity to only contact hours does not account for a range of learning/instructional activities)
+- Account for the diverse types of credit-bearing opportunities that may be provided by faculty in your school.

-- All schools should work with their faculty councils to identify courses aligned with #2 and provide the list of courses to the VCAA annually by September 15.
+- All schools should work with their faculty councils to identify courses aligned with #2.

 Justification